sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > A player narrated a really cool use of their Air Sculpting Staff to
 > dyamically dance up magical stair steps and pounce down on an orc with their
 > dagger.
-Will that just trigger a regular Hack & Slash?
+Will that just trigger a regular Mix It Up?
 If so, doesn't that
 > mean that their use of the Air Sculpting Staff is just wasted?
 I want to
 > connect their cool set-up with a rewarding outcome.